Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Introduction and Outline

-In section 4, we go beyond the crude approximation by performing fits of the rotation curve data to the solutions of the self-gravitating isothermal gas in the regions $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ of the haloes where $\rho(\phi)$ exhibits exponential behavior.
-Unlike in the usual approach to curve fitting, we do not assume a specific form for the dark matter density profile.
-We also do not require a detailed knowledge of the baryonic content of the galaxy.
-In fact, here it would be a mistake to subtract off the baryonic contribution to rotation velocity before doing the curve fittting because baryonic matter in the region $r\le R_{ {\tt G}}$ contributes to the total gravitational potential in the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$.
 While only two dimensionless parameters are needed to specify solutions to the Boltzmann equation, three {\it dimensionfull } parameters are required to fit the rotational velocity data.
 They are $m/T$, the density $\rho(R_{ {\tt G}})$ at $r=R_{ {\tt G}}$ and the total mass $M(R_{ {\tt G}})$ contained inside the sphere of radius $R_{ {\tt G}}$.
 Not too surprisingly, the result for $m/T$ obtained from the fit are reasonably consistent with the corresponding values obtained in section 2.
-We use the fit to estimate the mass $ M_{(R_{ {\tt G}}, R_{ {\tt max}})}$ in the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ exhibiting the Boltzmann behavior.
-In most cases, we find that this mass is larger than the inner region.
+We use the fit to estimate the mass $ M_{(R_{ {\tt G}}, R_{ {\tt max}})}$ of the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ exhibiting the Boltzmann behavior.
+In most cases, we find that this mass is larger than that of the inner region $r\le R_{ {\tt G}}$.
 We also find that in most cases, $ M_{(R_{ {\tt G}}, R_{ {\tt max}})}$ is larger than previous estimates of the total baryonic mass of the galaxy, obtained from mass models.\cite{deBlok:2008wp} This lends support to the conclusion that the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ exhibiting Boltzmann-like behavior contains a significant fraction of the total mass of the galaxy, and that it consists primarily of dark matter.

-A summary of the results for the eight galaxies, included in two tables, is given in section 5, along with concluding remarks.
+A summary of the results for the eight galaxies, including two tables, is given in section 5, along with concluding remarks.